Enabling Harmonized Scheduling

 Note

 This section does not explain how Veeam Backup for Microsoft Azure rebuilds the backup chain when applying the configured retention policy settings — it focuses on the harmonization mechanism itself only.
-To learn what types of backups Veeam Backup for Microsoft Azure includes in the backup chain and how it transforms the chain when removing outdated restore points, see sections Backup Chain and Retention Policy for Backups.
+To learn what types of backups Veeam Backup for Microsoft Azure includes in the backup chain and how it transforms the chain when removing outdated restore points, see sections Backup Chain and SQL Backup Retention.